Who we are & what we do

 Wisbech Town Council is the Parish Council for Wisbech.

-It has 18 COUNCILLORS and four members of staff
+It has 18 COUNCILLORS and three members of staff

-Wisbech Town Council organise several Festivals and events in the town each year - watch the website and local press for details.
+Wisbech Town Council organises several Festivals and events in the town each year - watch the website and local press for details.

 Mr Terry Jordan